-Moody River Estates Community Development District ("District") was created on November 15, 2004 by Ordinance 04-20 of the Lee County, Florida, pursuant to the Uniform Community Development District Act of 1980, otherwise known as Chapter 190, Florida Statutes.
+Moody River Estates Community Development District ("District") was created by Ordinance 04-20 of the Board of County Commissioners of Lee County, Florida, effective on November 12, 2004, pursuant to the Uniform Community Development District Act of 1980, otherwise known as Chapter 190, Florida Statutes.
 The Act provides among other things, the power to manage basic services for community development, power to borrow money and issue bonds, and to levy and assess non-ad valorem assessments for the financing and delivery of capital infrastructure.